How does the salary cap of NBA teams work? Trades, extensions, minimum veteran salary

 NBA Minimum Veteran Salaries

-Unless an NBA team is all the way up to its hard cap, they should be able to sign a player to a minimum-salary contract if they are both out of cap space and have used their mid-level or bi-annual exceptions.
-A minimum salary exception can be utilized several times, and allows teams to add as many players as the roster limits, unlike the mid-level or bi-annual exception.
+Unless an NBA team is up to its hard cap, they should be able to sign a player to a minimum-salary contract if they are both out of cap space and have used their mid-level or bi-annual exceptions.
+Unlike the mid-level or bi-annual exception, a minimum salary exception can be utilized several times, allowing teams to add as many players as the roster limits.

-The NBA league reimburses clubs that sign veterans with three or more years of experience to one-year minimum salary contracts in order to avoid teams from always choosing younger and cheaper players over veterans.
+The NBA league reimburses clubs that sign veterans with three or more years of experience to one-year minimum salary contracts to prevent teams from always choosing younger and cheaper players over veterans.
 These deals also count against a team’s cap and bank balance.
-The minimum salary for a player with two years of experience in the NBA is $1,669,178.
+The minimum salary for a player with two years of experience in the NBA is $1,836,090.

 11 types of Salary Cap exceptions in the NBA